rust-basel/fullstack-rust-workshop/src/07-crud_operations.md

 ## Creating things

-In order to add new items to the lists, we have to implement a controller enabling a `POST` with a `json` paylod.
+In order to add new items to the lists, we have to implement a controller enabling a `POST` with a `json` payload.
 If you remember, you did this one in the beginning.